SkoolNotes/Taproot/2020MATH530/KBeRefLinAlgDimension.md

 ## Axler2.39 Linearly independent list of the right length is a basis
 > All linearly independent lists of the length $\text{dim }V$ are bases.
+- Intuitive.
+If it's already linearly independent meaning each element brings "new information", then if there's that many elements then there should be that much information.

 ---